 William’s dream was to be appointed to the Supreme Court, a position offered to him several times by President Theodore Roosevelt, while he was in the Philippines.
 William declined each time, feeling that the job he was currently doing in the Philippines was not yet finished.
 This dedication would become a great source of frustration for his political colleagues, especially as president.

 In 1904, William was appointed Secretary of War, a positioned he remained in until becoming president.
 During this time, President Roosevelt began touting William as his successor, and favoring him as the next president.
-Roosevelt also kept increasing the William’s responsibilities.
+Roosevelt also kept increasing William’s responsibilities.
 William was initially reluctant to run for president, as his ambitions lay in the direction of the Supreme Court.
-William eventually saw the logic in him running for president and ran a vigorous campaign, defeating his opponent, William Jennings Bryan.
+However, William eventually saw the logic in running for president and ran a vigorous campaign, defeating his opponent, William Jennings Bryan.

 William was not the president people expected him to be.
 William was a strict believer in the law and using laws and judges to solve problems.
 This also led him to be a believer of precedent, therefore limiting his flexibility and creativity when attempting to solve problems before him.
-His relationship with the press was tedious, as he made himself unavailable for interviews or photo opportunities, in contrast to his predecessor.
+His relationship with the press was tedious, as he made himself unavailable for interviews and photo opportunities, a contrast to his predecessor.

 One of William’s first actions was to reorganize the State Department, as he recognized that the world had changed since its creation one hundred years earlier.
 William did help coin the terms “shirt sleeve diplomacy” and “open door police” in regard to his relationships with China and Latin America.
 William also supported policies of peace with the rest of the world.
 Some of the policies supported by William caused concern in the Senate, as Senators felt William was surrendering too much national interest.